UK Drugs Regulator Defends Fast Pace Of Vaccine Approval - UrduPoint

 Approval is expected this month by both the US food and Drug Administration and the European Medicines Agency.

-England's deputy chief medical officer Jonathan Van-Tam has also hit back at critics, suggesting sour grapes on the part of regulators who are bound by more cumbersome procedures.
+England's deputy chief medical officer Jonathan Van-Tam has also hit back at critics, suggesting sour grapes on the part of regulators who are bound by more bureaucracy.

-Some British ministers have strayed into anti-EU jingoism after London beat Brussels to approving the Pfizer/BioNTech jab.
+Some British ministers have strayed into anti-EU jingoism after London beat Brussels to approving the Pfizer-BioNTech jab. education Secretary Gavin Williamson said the UK was first because it was "a better country".